The Tourist (2010 film): Plot

 Elise goes to see Acheson, who has come to Venice, and is revealed to be an undercover Scotland Yard agent who was under suspension for her suspected sympathies with Pearce.
-She agrees to participate in a sting operation to bring Pearce to justice.
+She agrees to participate in a sting operation to bring him to justice.
 As she tries to find Pearce at the ball, a man places an envelope on her table and disappears into the crowd.
-She tries to follow him, but is stopped by Frank, who claims to be in love with her and invites her to dance.
+Elise tries to follow him, but is stopped by Frank, who claims to be in love with her and invites her to dance.
 The police arrive and take Frank into protective custody.
 Elise reads the note and leaves in her boat, tailed by Shaw and the police.

 When Elise gets to the house to which Pearce's note directed her, Shaw takes her hostage, threatening to harm her unless she reveals the location of a hidden safe where Pearce is keeping the stolen money.
 The police monitor the situation from outside, and Acheson repeatedly refuses to allow Italian police snipers to intervene to rescue Elise.

 While the police are distracted monitoring the situation, Frank escapes and confronts Shaw, claiming to be Pearce and offering to open the safe if Elise is allowed to leave.
-Shaw tells Frank to open the safe or he will have Elise tortured.
+Shaw tells him to open the safe or he will have Elise tortured.
 Chief Inspector Jones arrives at the police stake-out, overrides Acheson, and orders the snipers to fire, killing Shaw and his men.
 Then, to Elise's obvious pleasure, Jones lifts her suspension and fires her.

-Acheson receives a message that Pearce has been found nearby, but, on arrival, he learns the police have detained an Englishman who says he is only a tourist being paid to follow instructions and is not Pearce.
+Acheson receives a message that Pearce has been found nearby but, on arrival, he learns the police have detained an Englishman who says he is only a tourist being paid to follow instructions and is not Pearce.
 Elise tells Frank that she loves him, but she also loves Pearce.
 Frank opens the safe by entering the correct code, revealing that he was Alexander Pearce all along.

 When the police come back and open the safe with explosives, they find a check for £744 million.
-Acheson wants to keep pursuing Pearce, but, since the taxes are now paid, Jones closes the case.
+Acheson wants to keep pursuing Pearce but, as the taxes are now paid, Jones closes the case.
 Pearce and Elise sail away together.